garden-io/garden/docs/reference/module-types/conftest.md

 # A list of files to test with the given policy.
 Must be POSIX-style paths, and may include wildcards.
 files:

+# A list of additional files that are passed in to conftest via the --data option.
+Must be POSIX-style paths, and may
+# include wildcards.
+data:
 ```

 ## Configuration Keys